Ford Escort (North America): Ford "world car"

 The North American Ford Escort began as an intended "world car" project by Ford in North America and Ford of Europe, which had sold cars branded "Ford Escort" since 1968.
-Ford had already tried to market its European models in the North American market, including the Capri and the Mk I Fiesta, but these were single products conceived from the beginning to cater for both markets, not world cars.
+Ford had already tried to market some of its European models in the North American market, including the Capri and the Mk I Fiesta, but these were single products conceived from the beginning to cater for both markets, not world cars.
+Following the success of the smaller Fiesta, the new vehicle was to adopt a front-wheel drive powertrain.

-The programme intended to consolidate the replacements for the North American Ford Pinto and the European Ford Escort Mk II under a single model architecture.
+The program intended to consolidate the replacements for the North American Ford Pinto and the European Ford Escort Mk II under a single model architecture.
 Intended for a 1981 model launch, the original intent was for the American Escort and the European Mk III Escort to share a common chassis architecture and components.
 During model development, American and European design teams diverged in thinking, leading to extensive differences in the final product lines.

 Though they share the same basic shape, the 1981 Ford Escort and Escort Mk III share no interchangeable body parts; the only common components between the two vehicles are the CVH inline-4 engine and the ATX automatic transmission.
 The suspension is the same basic design between both cars, but again the components are not interchangeable.
 While sharing a common 94.2 inch wheelbase, the American Escort is longer and wider than the European version; most versions are fitted with a larger amount of chrome exterior trim typical of American vehicles of the period, and the altered proportions gave the car a heavier and more ungainly appearance than its European sister.
 In Europe, the Escort was produced in three body styles never developed for North America, including a 3-door station wagon, 2-door convertible, and a 2-door van.
 The European version also had a 4-door sedan derivative marketed separately under the Orion nameplate.